 This graduate course in project management is designed to enhance the work of business professionals and persons involved in construction, environmental remediation, software development, grant writing, new product development, engineering, and design.
 Project management planning, network building, project control, reporting, and closing will be studied, including critical path and critical chain methodologies.
 Students will develop expertise in using Microsoft Project and critical chain computer software.
 This course introduces the tools and techniques necessary for successful and timely completion of projects in a single project environment.
-While briefly addressed, multi-project environments will not be covered in detail in this course.
+While briefly addressed, multiproject environments will not be covered in detail in this course.

-5395 Corporate Communication: Focus Firm III
+5395 The Focus Firm

-This MBA capstone course integrates the content of previous courses through participation in the Focus Firm Case Competition the first week of the semester and through an in-depth analysis of the semester's Focus Firm with attention to day-to-day operations as well as strategic issues.
-The course emphasizes the practical application of theoretical knowledge in an actual company facing current challenging problems.
-At the conclusion of the course, students will present their analyses and recommendations to the executives of the Focus Firm and receive feedback from the corporate executives on their work.
+This course integrates the content of previous courses through an in-depth analysis of the semester's Focus Firm company with attention to day-to-day operations as well as strategic issues.
+The course emphasizes the practical application of theoretical knowledge in an actual company facing current, challenging problems.
+Students will experience a team-centered approach to learning and selling their ideas.
+Participants will be involved in analyzing the Focus Firm company issues, presenting their solutions to faculty and company executives of the Focus Firm.
+Students will receive feedback from the company executives as well as faculty on their work.